Anneliese Dodds: Early life and career

-Anneliese Jane Dodds was born in Aberdeen, Scotland and was educated at the council-run Dunnottar Primary School and, later, the private co-educational day school Robert Gordon's College.
-She moved to southeast England in 1996, where she studied Philosophy, Politics and Economics at St Hilda's College, Oxford.
+Anneliese Dodds was born in Aberdeen, Scotland, and was educated at Dunnottar Primary School in Stonehaven and the private co-educational day school Robert Gordon's College in Aberdeen.
+She then studied philosophy, politics and economics at St Hilda's College, Oxford.
 While at Oxford, she was involved with student activism and ran for president of Oxford University Student Union (OUSU) in 1998.
 She was fined £75 for breaking election rules by canvassing using email.
 In 1999, she became OUSU president, serving until 2000.
 She took part in protests against the introduction of tuition fees in 2000 and in support of LGBT rights.
 She graduated in 2001 with a first-class degree.

-Dodds later studied for a master's degree in Social Policy at the University of Edinburgh, and a PhD degree in Government at the London School of Economics, where she completed a thesis on liberalisation in higher education in France and the UK in 2006.
+Dodds later studied for a master's degree in Social Policy at the University of Edinburgh, and a PhD degree in government at the London School of Economics, where she completed a thesis on liberalisation in higher education in France and the UK in 2006.
 She also had her postdoctoral fellowship at the LSE funded by the Economic and Social Research Council.

-Dodds was a lecturer in Public Policy at King’s College London from 2007 to 2010 and a senior lecturer in Public Policy at Aston University from 2010 to 2014.
-Her research interests have been stated as being in regulation and risk in the public sector, and she has been published in journals such as The Political Quarterly, Public Policy and Administration, and the British Journal of General Practice.
+Dodds was a lecturer in Public Policy at King's College London from 2007 to 2010 and a senior lecturer in Public Policy at Aston University from 2010 to 2014.
+Her research interests were in regulation and risk in the public sector, and she has been published in journals such as The Political Quarterly, Public Policy and Administration, and the British Journal of General Practice.
 In 2018, the second edition of her book, Comparative Public Policy, was published by Red Globe Press, an imprint of Palgrave Macmillan.

 Political career

-Dodds stood unsuccessfully for election in the constituency of Billericay at the 2005 general election and the constituency of Reading East at the 2010 general election.
+At the 2005 general election, Dodds stood unsuccessfully as the Labour Party candidate in Billericay, where she finished second with 29.2% of the vote behind the incumbent Conservative Party MP John Baron.

 She was also unsuccessful in the 2006 Oxford City council elections for the ward of Holywell.

+Dodds also stood unsuccessfully in the 2010 general election in Reading East, finishing third with 25.5% of the vote behind the incumbent Conservative MP Rob Wilson and the Liberal Democrat candidate.

 Dodds was elected as a Member of the European Parliament for the South East England region in 2014.
 In the European Parliament, she sat on the Committee on Economic and Monetary Affairs.
 In the 2015 Labour leadership election, she supported Yvette Cooper.

-Dodds was elected as the Member of Parliament for Oxford East at the 2017 snap general election, succeeding Andrew Smith.
+At the snap 2017 general election, Dodds was elected to Parliament as MP for Oxford East, winning with 65.2% of the vote and a majority of 23,284.

 On 3 July 2017, she was appointed as a Shadow Treasury Minister by Labour leader Jeremy Corbyn.
 In April 2019, she supported calls for a second Brexit referendum.
-She was Vice-Chair of the All-Party Parliamentary Group on Whistleblowing from 2018 to 2019.
+She was vice-chair of the All-Party Parliamentary Group on Whistleblowing from 2018 to 2019.

+Dodds was re-elected as MP for Oxford East at the 2019 general election with a decreased vote share of 57% and a decreased majority of 17,832.